Content

 • Intangible assets under development: only applicable in the case of an impairment loss

 The merger losses (goodwill) resulting from the mergers on 3 January 2013 and 5 January 2015 are also recognised in this item.
 Goodwill is depreciated on a straight-line basis over 20 years and is reviewed annually for impairments.
+The rights of use include easements and rights of use to mixed-use assets that were compensated once before 1 June 2019.

 Impairment losses